Remove Service Worker - Gatsby

 I switched my main site over to Toast from Gatsby and hit a bump when it came to removing the old Gatsby site because it used a service worker meant that the new site had to remove the installed service worker.

-How I got round it was taking the sw.js
+How I got round it was taking the sw.js file from the gatsby-plugin-remove-service-worker plugin and added that to the

 build script of my new site.